mazgch/hpg/software/README.md

 - Hot plug and runtime detection of gnss, lband and SD card

 ## Captive portal
 A captive portal is available for configurating the device.
-Select the Wi-Fi network hpg-solution-XXXXXX with a notebook or mobile phone.
+Select the Wi-Fi network `hpg-XXXXXX` with a notebook or mobile phone.
 You can then enter the Wi-Fi network to connect to, configure the Point Perfect device token, stream preferences as well as the LTE related settings.
 The captive protal also will show the client ID when provisioned.

 <img src="../docu/CaptivePortal2.png?raw=true" width="100%" height="100%">